susonsapkota/Kapi-bug-tracking/privacy-policy.md

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.

+**User Feedback and Support Data**

+We use a third-party service to collect in-app feedback, bug reports, and suggestions.
+If you choose to submit feedback:

+You may voluntarily provide your email address to receive a response.
+You may upload screenshots that could contain visible information.
+This information is used solely for the purpose of communicating with you and improving the application.
+It is not sold or shared with external advertisers.
+Please avoid including sensitive personal information (such as phone numbers or home addresses) in your feedback descriptions.

 **Cookies**